2020 – 2021 Committee

 Simon is a third-year Mathematics undergraduate who spends too much time reconstructing Plautine Latin phonology.
 Having only had a term’s worth of Latin grammar when he joined Latinitas, he was very impressed with how effective the direct method was, and now is looking into the methodological issues of using a reconstructed pronunciation in class.
 Simon is also interested in the history of natural philosophy and is currently writing a paper on ancient planetary motion models.
 He likes connecting relatives, Archilochus, Merovingian Latin and irregular plurals.

 Jack Woodworth is from California and is studying for a bachelor’s degree in Classics with Sanskrit at Corpus Christi.
-He began learning Latin and studying historical linguistics as a young teenager and has since begun learning Greek and Sanskrit at Oxford, where he is now in his third year.
+He began learning Latin and studying historical linguistics as a young teenager and has since begun learning Greek and Sanskrit at Oxford, where he is now in his fourth year.
 He teaches the beginner’s Latin class for the OLP and occasionally gives small classes/seminars on linguistic topics pertinent to Greek and Latin.
-His favorites in philosophy, music, and sport are Plato, John Coltrane, and Muhammad Ali.
+His favourites in philosophy, music, and sport are Plato, John Coltrane, and Muhammad Ali.

 Brian Lapsa is a D.Phil. student in Classics researching the late pagan and early Christian use of exempla for ethical formation.
 After a BA in History and German at the University of Virginia, he worked in marketing and translation, ultimately returning to academic life to read Philosophy (M.A., M.Phil.) at Leuven and Classics (B.A.) at Oxford.
 He has taught at the University of Leiden and is currently Assistant Researcher in Roman History at the University of Latvia.
 In 2018-19 Brian served as President of the Oxford Latinitas Society.